Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 How we met

-44 years ago 7th May 1977 (a Saturday)
+44 years ago 7th May 1977 (a Saturday).

 Jeff, my longest friend and I were on a night out to celebrate his first week at Fords, Halewood.
 Those days workers were paid weekly.
 Cash, pound notes, even coins within a wage packet.

-A, not quite square brown envelope with a small transparent window to view any cash inside.
-The details of your pay would also be inside (a wage slip) stapled attached to the cash within, to prevent fraud.
+A, not quite, square, brown envelope with a small transparent window to view any cash inside.
+The details of your pay would also be inside (a wage slip) stapled attached to the cash within to prevent fraud.
 Previous to stapling some ‘canny scousers’ would carefully remove a £5 note without disturbing the seal and claim their wages short demanding another fiver!

 Eric’s was a seminal venue in the development of the UK punk rock movement.
 Created by musical entrepreneur Roger Eagle late 1976 and host to numerous local, national and international musical icons primarily within the music sub-cultures of the time, then up-and-coming bands like: Elvis Costello, Buzzcocks, The Clash, Joy Division, Ramones, Sex Pistols, Siouxsie and the Banshees, Cardiacs, The Slits, Talking Heads, The Stranglers, Ultravox, XTC, X-Ray Spex and early gigs by the next wave of scouse talent – Dead or Alive, Echo & the Bunnymen, Julian Cope, The Teardrop Explodes, Orchestral Manoeuvres in the Dark, Wah!
-Heat ……many many more.
+Heat …… and many many more.

-Myself & Steve were completing a first year of an engineering, industrial apprenticeship together at Kirby College.
-A single year, broad-based, industrial training programme.
+Myself & Steve were completing a first year of an engineering, industrial apprenticeship (EITB) together at Kirby College.
+A single year, government sponsored, broad-based, industrial training programme.
 After completing the course (passing) trainees would return to their respective employers to continuing their specific apprenticeships.
 I was training to become a HGV mechanic Steve, an industrial electrician.

-With him were two very fit’ girls.
+With him were two very fit girls, Gail & Irene.

 First impressions, he was punching way above his weight.

-We literally bumped into him as we entered the club, he introduced us to Gail and Irene.
+We, literally, bumped into him as we entered the club.
+Steve introduced us to Gail and Irene.
 Both looked 18-20ish.
-Irene had a shock of short, bright, natural, red hair, Gail short black hair, a distinctive yet complimentary contrast, indicative of the era, ‘Brian Ferry’ backing singer style.
+Irene had a shock of short, bright, red hair, Gail, short black hair, a distinctive, yet complimentary, contrast, indicative of the era, Brian Ferry backing singer, military style.

-Small talk, something I was shit at.
+Small talk, [something I was shit at].

 It was Gail’s outfit that caught the eye, or rather, what she was NOT wearing.